chatwoot/chatwoot/docs/deployment/production/docker.md

 CMD bundle exec sidekiq -C config/sidekiq.yml"
 ```

-The app servers will available on prot `3000`.
+The app servers will available on port `3000`.
 Ensure the images are connected to the same database and redis servers.
 Provide the configuration for these services via environment variables.

 ## Upgrading